emiliosheinz/rinha-de-backend-2025-go/README.md

 ```

 ## Conclusion
-This implementation tried to balances performance and resilience by combining asynchronous task processing, dynamic health-aware routing, and leader election to meet the challenge's scoring criteria for profit maximization and latency targets.
+This implementation tried to balances performance and resilience by combining asynchronous task processing and dynamic health-aware routing to meet the challenge's scoring criteria for profit maximization and latency targets.
 The main idea behind it all was to implement something that could be used in a real-world scenario and not just a hacky solution to pass the tests.